ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

 Results of the benchmark :
 -----------------------------------------------------------------------------------------------------------------------------------------------
+  * Logging details can be controlled by a configuration file: log4j.xml saved in the distributed benchmark driver (semantic_publishing_benchmark.jar).
+After modifying log4j.xml, benchmark driver must be updated with contents of the new xml file.
   * Results are saved to three log files :

     - semantic_publishing_benchmark_queries_brief.log 		- contains a brief information about each executed query, size of returned result, and time to execute.